visit-dav/visit/src/doc/python_scripting/functions.rst

 plotType : string
-    The name of a valid plot plug-in type.
+    The name of a valid plot plugin type.

 variableName : string
     A valid variable name for the open database.